henriksvendsgard/renomate/README.md

-# 🛠️ Oppuss – Room-by-Room Renovation Planner (PWA)
+# 🛠️ Renomate – Room-by-Room Renovation Planner (PWA)

-**Oppuss** is a minimalist and collaborative renovation planning app designed for couples or homeowners.
+**Renomate** is a minimalist and collaborative renovation planning app designed for couples or homeowners.
 Built as a Progressive Web App (PWA), it works offline and syncs your renovation tasks, budgets, and progress room by room.

 ![Oppuss Logo](static/favicon.png)